Ruchitparmar2012/End-to-End-ETL-with-Azure-Data-Factory-and-Data-Flow/README.md

 To get started with the project, follow these steps:

-- Ensure you have an Azure subscription and the necessary permissions to create and manage Azure resources.

 - Set up Azure Data Factory and Azure Blob Storage accounts.

 - Configure the necessary connections and credentials within Azure Data Factory to access the source JSON files and the target Blob Storage container.